aurule/npc/README.md

 If `strict` is true, Changelings are also checked for the following:

 * The Mantle merit is present for the same court as the `@court` tag.
+* The Unseen Sense merit must not be present.

 ## Make an NPC Listing